 Note that crashing may not necessarily be solved by this article, in which case we recommend running a geometry check on the model referenced by the drawing, or else going here for crash-related issues.

-Click File > Open… > Mode > Quick view. this should load sheet views instantly.
+If you are running SOLIDWORKS year versions between 2013 and 2021, Click File > Open… > Mode > Quick view.
+This should load sheet views instantly.
 This might not fully load the actual sheets, but does attempt to display them.
 It may also trigger a prompt to attempt automatic repair.
 Once repair is complete, sheets might be loaded.
 If they’re not, then you can then try to selectively load each sheet from its tab at the bottom of the SOLIDWORKS session window with Right-click > Load sheet.
 For multi-sheet drawings, this method can also be used to pinpoint which sheet(s) have the problem because if that particular sheet doesn’t load, then it likely contains the problem.
 If none of the sheets load, then at least you can still print or do a screen capture for purposes of manual re-creation of the drawing.

 Copy any loaded sheet into a new drawing